WKO+ Screenshot Escalating Interval

 Challenges your RPE like you wouldn't believe

 Who, or what, when you're banging out that final lung-busting interval, decides when enough is enough?
 Is it your legs, your heart, your lungs or your head?
 We'll let's have a discussion about it, look at some "peer reviewed" material, present a little empirical evidence, then let you come to your own conclusions!
-It's a bit long; but stick with it!

 The knowledge in this factsheet really can be a game changer for you and the way you view your training and competition.
 Not immediately, it won't change your next ride.
 But over the coming weeks and months, especially through the winter, it will, without doubt, make you a fitter, faster, stronger rider.